Pivotal, cluster and interface measures for critical planar percolation: Arms, quads and loops

 \begin{corollary} In a smooth domain $\Omega$ with boundary points $a,b\in\Omega$, the joint law $(\omega_\eta,\gamma_\eta)$ of the discrete quad-crossing configuration $\omega_\eta$ and the exploration path trace $\gamma_\eta$ from $a_\eta$ to $b_\eta$ (where $a_\eta\to a$ and $b_\eta\to b$) converges to a coupling $(\omega,\gamma)$, where $\omega$ is a percolation quad-crossing scaling limit and $\gamma$ is the {\bf trace of a chordal $\mathrm{SLE}_6$} from $a$ to $b$ that is a function of $\omega$.
 The topology for the convergence of $\gamma_\eta$ to $\gamma$ is the Hausdorff distance of closed sets in $\Omega$. \end{corollary}

-\proof By the convergence of the chordal exploration path to chordal $\mathrm{SLE}_6$ (see Subsection~\ref{ss.interface} below) and by Remarks~\ref{r.quadarm} and~\ref{r.joint4arm} applied to the 2-arm events from small boxes inside $\Omega$ to the smooth boundary arcs $ab$ and $ba$, we get that the $\gamma_\eta$ traces converge in law to the trace of an $\mathrm{SLE}_6$ path, and the limit path is measurable w.r.t.~the quad-crossing topology $\T$. \QED
+\proof Note that for any $\eps>0$, a closed $\eps$-box $Q$ inside $\Omega$ is touched by the exploration path $\gamma_\eta$ if{f} there are two arms from $\p Q$ to the boundary arcs $ab$ and $ba$, in the appropriate colors.
+Consider any finite covering of $\Omega$ by $\eps$-boxes.
+By Remarks~\ref{r.quadarm} and~\ref{r.joint4arm} applied to the 2-arm events from these small $\eps$-boxes to the smooth boundary arcs $ab$ and $ba$, and by the convergence in law of the exploration path $\gamma_\eta$ to a chordal $\mathrm{SLE}_6$ curve $\gamma$ (see Subsection~\ref{ss.interface} below), the set of $\eps$-boxes touched by $\gamma_\eta$ converges a.s., in any coupling with $\gamma_\eta\to\gamma$, to the set of $\eps$-boxes touched by $\gamma$, and this set is measurable w.r.t.~the quad-crossing topology $\T$.
+Taking a decreasing intersection of these compact sets as $\eps\to 0$, we get the measurability of the trace of the $\mathrm{SLE}_6$ path $\gamma$. \QED

 However, this convergence of the closed sets $\gamma_\eta$ to $\gamma$ is weaker than what one would really want for curves that naturally have their points ordered. ``Cutting'' the closed set $\gamma$ into a continuous increasing family in such a way that it gives the right curve would require work.
 So, the following question remains.
 See Subsection~\ref{ss.interface} for some related discussion.